markjnkim/es_mod/01-html/content/step-3-hero.md

 }
 /* Hero Style End */
 ```
-* **Dot Notation**: Notice the "." proceeding the `class` `hero` to indicate to CSS we are using a class as our CSS selector.
+* **Dot Notation** is the "." proceeding the class `hero` to indicate to CSS we are using a class as our CSS selector.
-* **background-image** uses the CSS function `url()` to link a resource such as an image, web font, or gif.
-Here was are using a relative URL path to select our background image from our images folder.
+* **Background-image** uses the CSS function `url()` to link a resource such as an image, web font, or gif.
+Here was are using a relative URL path to select our background image from our images folder as we will explain in more detail below.
 Absolute paths can also be used for instance to grab and image from the web for example url("https://www.example.com/images/image.png").
-* **background-size** property sets the size of the background image so it can be left to its original size, stretched, or constrained to fit the available space.
+* **Background-size** property sets the size of the background image so it can be left to its original size, stretched, or constrained to fit the available space.
 The `cover` value enlarges the image to ensure complete coverage of the element by a single image.
-Other selections allowed repeated images similar to a tiled look, similar to how background image displays are configured for your computer's background desktop image.
+Other selections allow repeated images for a tiled look, similar to how background image displays are configured for your computer's background desktop image.
-* **background-position** allows different positioning of the background image.
+* **Background-position** allows different positioning of the background image discussed in more detail below..
-* **position** specifies the type of positioning method used for an element.
+* **Position** specifies the type of positioning method used for an element.
 We will discuss this important property in further detail below.
-* **height** fixed at 600px gives an exact size of the section, important in this context so that the `section` doesn't grow to fit the size of the background image.
+* **Height** fixed at 600px gives an exact size of the section, important in this context so that the `section` doesn't grow to fit the size of the background image.

 > **Heads Up**: Please pause to note that the relative path our `background-image` was different from the relative path used in the `footer` of our last step.
 In this case since we are starting in the `style.css` file located in the `css` directory, we needed to transverse up to the parent directory by using the "../" notation (in this case, to the `assets` directory), to access the `images` directory.
 The `images` directory wouldn't have been accessible directly from inside the `css` directory since only items within this directory are accessible.
 In the `footer`, the path to `privacy-policy.html` started from the `index.html` therefore only need the "./" since both files were in the same directory.
 Note that for relative paths, the *origin* of the relative path is as important as the *destination*!